tautology0/detokenisers/readme.md

 Included are:

-BBCdetokenise
+BBCdetokenise<br>
 For the BBC micro and Electron, works from the raw files, they'll need to be extracted from a disc image first

-C64detokenise
+C64detokenise<br>
 For the C64, works from a VICE snapshot

-CPCdetokenise
+CPCdetokenise<br>
 For the Amstrad CPC, works from a snapshot

-MZdetokenise
+MZdetokenise, mz80adetokenise, mz80kdetokenise<br>
-For the Sharp MZ-700, works from the raw files
+For the Sharp MZ-700, MZ-80A and MZ-80K, works from the .MZF files

-Oricdetokenise
+Oricdetokenise<br>
 For the Oric, works from the raw files

-Specdetokenise
+Specdetokenise<br>
 For the ZX Spectrum, works from a SNA snapshot